-Our investing activities consists predominantly of liquid assets, securities held for investment, and advances.
-The \$2.8 billion change in net cash provided by (used in) investing activities primarily resulted from the following:
+Our investing activities consist predominantly of liquid assets, securities held for investment, and advances.
+The \$6.8 billion change in net cash provided by (used in) investing activities primarily resulted from the following:

-- Liquid assets reflects a desire for increased liquidity to meet the needs of our members - · Securities held for investment reflects the continued paydown in our investments portfolio - Advances reflects the recent decline in advances outstanding during 1Q 2017 while they increased during 1Q 2016
+- Liquid assets reflect a desire for increased liquidity to meet the needs of our members. - Securities held for investment reflects the continued paydown in our investments portfolio. - Advances reflect the further increase in advances outstanding during 2017.